jswidler/lockgit/README.md

 ├── data
 │   ├── uJl28qpmje-cWGDUv3p8iiJgcANTPKdK
 │   └── yocrUblPqDoRaKYnjE6VfQLQo6LrlrHT
-├── key
+├── lgconfig
 └── manifest
 ```

 ##### Use source conntrol
-You should check the `.lockgit` folder into source control, with the exception of the `key` file.
+You should check the entire `.lockgit` folder into source control.

 Lockgit can also update `.gitignore` as you use it.
-We now have three secrets in
+We now have two secrets in
-the `myserverconfig` folder: `.lockgit/key`, `config/tls.key`, and `creds/awscred`.
+the `myserverconfig` folder: `config/tls.key`, and `creds/awscred`.
-All of these files have been added to `.gitignore` to help prevent them from being
+Both of these files have been added to `.gitignore` to help prevent them from being
 checked in.

 ##### Delete and Restore plaintext secrets